EuroEyes Cyclassics 2020 odds

 The EuroEyes Cyclassics 2019 is a one-day professional cycling race taking place on the 25th August.
 The race, which is formerly known as the Hew Cyclassics and Vattenfall Cyclassics, is held around the German city of Hamburg and forms part of the UCI World Tour calendar.

-This year will be the 23rd edition of the race, which has been won by some big names on the cycling tour in recent years.
-Previous winners include Edvald Boasson Hagen (Team Dimension Data), Arnaud Demare (Team Groupama–FDJ), John Degenkolb (Team Trek–Segafredo), Alexander Kristoff (UAE-Team Emirates), Andre Greipel (Team Lotto–Soudal) and Caleb Ewan (Team Mitchelton–Scott).
+This year will be the 24th edition of the race, which has been won by some big names on the cycling tour in recent years.
+Previous champions include Edvald Boasson Hagen (Team Dimension Data) in 2011, Arnaud Demare (Team Groupama–FDJ) in 2012, John Degenkolb (Team Trek–Segafredo) in 2013, Alexander Kristoff (UAE-Team Emirates) in 2014, Andre Greipel (Team Arkéa-Samsic) in 2015, and Caleb Ewan (Team Lotto Soudal) in 2016.

 The current champion is Italian rider Elia Viviani (Team Deceuninck - Quick Step).
 He won the final sprint to beat off the challenge from Arnaud Demare and Alexander Kristoff.
 Viviani also won the 2017 race so will be aiming for three in a row this year.

 Race Director Roland Hofer describes the race, “Although the race profile may appear more suitable for the sprinters, it can ultimately be won by all types of cyclists and it’s exactly these kinds of races that are needed for a well-balanced World Tour.”